Greg Bruce finds a haven that opens its arms to his family — especially the little ones — and helps weary parents de-frazzle.

 It's a better feeling than having your kids spend all day at kids' club while you lie on the beach reading John Grisham and drinking mocktails; it's better than going snorkelling, parasailing, jetskiing, paddleboarding or kayaking.
 It's Malolo's great gift to parents.

-has Malolo Island holidays, flying Air New Zealand, on sale now.
+House of Travel has Malolo Island holidays, flying Air New Zealand, on sale now.
 Get flights, 7 nights and transfers to Malolo Island from $6189 per family (2 adults, 2 children 2-11 years).